Mathenge takes second for the men to highlight five all-conference performances between both teams

-Cody Clark is entering his second season as the cross country coach at SFA, also working with the men's and women's distance programs during the track and field season.
+Cody Clark is entering his fourth season as the cross country coach at SFA, also working with the men's and women's distance programs during the track and field season.

-The Merit, Texas, native was a standout distance runner in his five-year career with the Lumberjacks and served three years as an assistant coach.
-Before returning to SFA, he spent the 2010-11 athletic year as head girl's track and field coach at Waller High School where he led the WHS girls to the District 17-4A title.
+The Merit, Texas, native was a standout distance runner in his five-year career with the Lumberjacks and served three years as an assistant coach from 2007-10.

-His impact on the program upon his promotion to head cross country coach in 2011 was evident as he guided his athletes to 14 school records and had 11 all-SLC selections.
-Five times one of his athletes brought home a league title, including Lauren Smith capturing the league's cross country championship and earning high-point scorer on the women's side at the SLC Indoor and Outdoor Championships in 2012.
+His impact on the program upon his promotion to head cross country coach in 2011 was evident as he guided his athletes to 14 school records and had 11 All-SLC selections.
+Five times, one of his athletes brought home a league title, including Lauren Smith capturing the league's cross country championship and earning high-point scorer on the women's side at the SLC Indoor and Outdoor Championships in 2012.
 The women's team brought home the SLC Indoor and Outdoor titles the same year.